Beltrante/Masters-of-Renaissance-Java-Project/README.md

 ## Setup

-- In the [deliverables](deliverables) there is the jar file to start the application as both Server or Client.
+- The jar file allows to start the application as both Server or Client.
 - To run it as Server type the following command (as default it runs on port 1337):
     ```shell
     > java -jar AM65.jar -server